ome/omero-guide-fiji/docs/installation.rst

 We assume that you have already Fiji/ImageJ installed locally.

-In this section, we will cover the steps required to install the OMERO.imagej plugin for Fiji.
+In this section, we will cover the steps required to install the OMERO plugin for Fiji.
 If you wish to install it for ImageJ, an additional step is needed.

-We first describe how the common installation steps for ImageJ and Fiji.
+We first describe the common installation steps for ImageJ and Fiji.
 We then describe how to install the *Bio-Formats Package* for ImageJ.

-Installing the OMERO.imagej plugin also adds the dependencies required to connect to OMERO using the Script Editor of Fiji.
+Installing the OMERO plugin in Fiji also adds the dependencies required to connect to OMERO using the Script Editor of Fiji.

-Installation of the OMERO.imagej plugin for Fiji and ImageJ, the common steps:
+Installation of the OMERO plugin for Fiji and ImageJ, the common steps:

 -  Find the Plugins folder of your Fiji application and check if it contains any old omero_ij-5.x.x-all.jar file(s) or OMERO.imagej-5.x.x folder(s).
 Remove any such jar files or folders from the Plugins folder.